Cordova, Tennessee: Annexation

 After a seven-year court challenge to the right of Memphis to annex, portions of Cordova were annexed into the Memphis City Council Second District.
 These included the subdivisions and land developments of Countrywood (1995), Berryhill (1997), and South Cordova (2001).
 However, these areas of Cordova were not annexed by Memphis in the years as planned, since they were annexed in the latter years.
 In response to this, Countrywood was annexed into the city in May 2002, after a failed attempt at annexation in 1995.
 After several court and legislative challenges, Memphis completed its annexation of the Cordova region with the subdivision of Rockcreek, along US 64 to the Fayette County line.

 South Cordova and Rocky Point de-annexation

 In 2012, the South Cordova area was annexed by Memphis, and de-annexed in early 2021.
 To respond to the de-annexation of South Cordova, Memphis had plans to annex the area in 2001, but decided to put it on hold for unknown reasons.
 The Rocky Point area, which is part of Cordova, is centered north of Walnut Grove Road between the alignment of Forest Hill and Rocky Point Road.
 On January 1, 2021, the area was de-annexed by Memphis, and the area returned to unincorporated status.

+As of 2025, organized efforts and petitions seeking further de‑annexation of Memphis‑held portions of Cordova are ongoing, with community advocates pursuing potential local governance and municipal status separate from Memphis.
+These petitions had gathered significant resident support but had not resulted in additional de‑annexation actions yet.